bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Scheduling--setTimeout-and.md

 **The nested** `setTimeout` **guarantees the fixed delay (here 100ms).**

-That's because a new call is planned at the end of the previous one.
+That’s because a new call is planned at the end of the previous one.

     When a function is passed in `setInterval/setTimeout`, an internal reference is created to it and saved in the scheduler.
 It prevents the function from being garbage collected, even if there are no other references to it.